golang-module/carbon/README.md

 ```

 ##### Season
-> According to the meteorological division, March to May is spring, June to August is summer, September to November is autumn, and December to February is winter
+> According to the meteorological division method, March to May is spring, June to August is summer, September to November is autumn, and December to February is winter
 ```go
 // Get season name
 carbon.Parse("2020-08-05 13:14:15").Season() // Summer